gbonnema/rabo2ofx-frozen/README.md

 # Rabo2ofx

+## Project stopped

+This project is frozen and no longer maintained.
+From this month on, I have no Rabo account and I am no longer able to test the script.
+Shouild anyone want to take over maintenance, let me know and I will point any unsuspecting users to your repository.

+The rest of the readme contents is unchanged.

+## old project info

 This program converts the Dutch rabo csv file for non-business customers to the financial records of OFX for GnuCash or for HomeBank.
 The csv file is available for download for each customer.